NANITY-project/NEON-Runtime-Beta-Variation/README.md

 ## Known limitations

-- **Vulkan backend** (`rawllm_vulkan.hpp`): experimental, F32-matvec-only,
-  gated behind `-DUSE_VULKAN`.
-Verified correct end-to-end (device init, descriptor/pipeline setup, the `shaders/matvec_f32.comp` shader itself) against a software Vulkan implementation (Mesa lavapipe) across a range of matrix sizes including realistic transformer-layer dimensions — but **not yet exercised on real GPU hardware**, and **not wired into the actual generation hot path**: `--model ... --probe` with a Vulkan-enabled build will initialize the backend and log whether a usable device was found, but every token is still computed on the CPU path (`rawllm_simd_dispatch.hpp`) regardless.
-Only F32 weights are covered;
-  quantized (Q4_0/Q8_0/K-quant) tensors would need a per-row dequant step before this shader could touch them, which is real added cost the CPU-side fused int8 kernels don't pay — deciding when that trade-off is worth it, and actually routing `proj_all_positions()` through the GPU for it, is the next piece of work here, not something this header claims to do yet.

 **NCTR** Nctr is still not wired in.
 NCTRloader currently does not fully replace NEON's GGUFloader.
 However, it may be added in v0.3 or later.